 Partnering with a Managed Service Provider (MSP) is a strategic move that could streamline and safeguard your business.
-Working with an MSP cuts costs and reduces complexity, while also freeing your IT staff for more strategic projects.
+Managed Services cuts costs and reduces complexity, while also freeing your IT staff for more strategic projects.

 However, to get the most out of your MSP, you need to build a relationship with them and make a few institutional changes.
 Here are seven tips to enable you get the best possible return on investment:

 You must set clear expectations with your MSP right from the beginning.
 Using a statement of work, clearly define what you expect from the MSP including what to expect from the onboarding process, what is the MSP’s responsibility, and who is responsible for setting up new hardware or new upgrades when they are required.